Title: | Regression Toward the Mean |

 , se_after

-The models are saved in an obejct called mee_chua
+The models are saved in an object called mee_chua

-, which is not automatically printted but is saved in the environment.
+, which is not automatically printed but is saved in the environment.

 Ostermann, T., Willich, Stefan N. & Luedtke, Rainer.
 (2008).
 Regression toward the mean - a detection method for unknown population mean based on Mee and Chua's algorithm.
 BMC Medical Research Methodology.